Bartosz95/Memo-game/README.md

 ![](description-images/menu.PNG)

 ### Game
-In game view you see a button's matrix.
-Main rule of memo game is matched two the same pictures each other.
-Score is display in bottom-left corner.
-If you wont to go to main menu you must win a game or run it again.
+In the game view you see a button's matrix.
+Main rule of the memo game is to match two of the same pictures to each other.
+Score is displayed in the bottom-left corner.
+If you want to go to the main menu you must win a game or run it again.
 ![](description-images/game.PNG)

 ### Option's menu
 Option's menu included 2 things.
-In ChoiceBox provides choice how many picture's couples  is necessary to match.
-Great things is that algorithm lay a pictures always in rectangle shape.
-That introduces necessity choice if gamer prefer vertical placement of pictures.
-Button **Back to menu** moves to main menu.
+ChoiceBox provides a choice of how many picture's couples  are necessary to match.
+Great thing is that the algorithm lays pictures always in rectangle shape.
+That introduces a necessity choice if gamers prefer vertical placement of pictures.
+Button **Back to menu** moves to the main menu.

 ![](description-images/options.PNG)